-For the 2018 year of account, the stamp capacity was increased to £340 million, which is in line with the ASML strategic objective to grow Syndicate 2121 by adding new lines of business or aligned distribution sources that are able to deliver profit in a competitive market.
-This strategy is expected to continue, but will always be subject to market conditions and either the recruitment of high quality underwriters with a proven track record, or through the support of market consortia which have lead expertise.
+For the 2018 year of account, the stamp capacity was increased to £340 million and remained at that level for 2019.
+It was further increased to £425 million for 2020, which remains in line with the ASML strategic objective to grow Syndicate 2121 by adding new lines of business or aligned distribution sources that are able to deliver profit in a competitive market.
+This strategy is expected to continue, but will always be subject to market conditions and either the recruitment of high quality underwriters with a proven track record, or through the support of market consortia that have lead expertise.